The Complexity of Local Stoquastic Hamiltonians on 2D Lattices: Preliminaries and Technical Summary

 \begin{definition}[Stoquastic Hamiltonian] A Hamiltonian on $n$ qubits is said to be stoquastic if, in the computational basis, $\bra{x}H\ket{y} \leq 0$, for any $x\neq y$ where $\ket{x},\ket{y}\in (\mathbb{C}^2)^{\otimes n}$. \end{definition}

-The \sc{Local Stoquastic Hamiltonian} problem is defined analogously with the additional restriction that each interaction term is stoquastic.
+We refer to a local stoquastic Hamiltonian as \emph{term-wise stoquastic} if each local term $H_j$ is stoquastic.
+The \sc{Local Stoquastic Hamiltonian} problem is defined with respect to term-wise stoquastic Hamiltonians.
+Unless otherwise stated, all results in this work refer to term-wise stoquastic Hamiltonians.
 The Hermitian property of Hamiltonians implies that the off-diagonal and diagonal terms are real.
 The \sc{Local Stoquastic Hamiltonian} problem is complete for the class \cl{StoqMA}.
 The complexity class \cl{StoqMA} lies between \cl{MA} and \cl{QMA}, specifically,

 It is also known that the \sc{Local Stoquastic Hamiltonian} problem is hard for the class \cl{MA}~\cite{BDOT06}.
-A formal definition of {\sf MA} follows in \cref{sec:comp-stoq-ham-prob}.
+A formal definition of \cl{MA} follows in \cref{sec:comp-stoq-ham-prob}.

 To define \cl{StoqMA}, we first introduce the concept of a stoquastic verification circuit.

 \begin{definition}[Stoquastic Verification Circuit] A stoquastic verification circuit is a tuple $S_n = (n,w,m,p,U)$ where $n$ is the number of input qubits, $w$ is the number of proof qubits, $m$ is the number of ancillae initialised in the $\ket{0}$ state and $p$ is the number of ancillae initialised in the $\ket{+}$ state.
 The circuit $U$ is a quantum circuit on $M\coloneqq n + w + m + p$ qubits, comprised of $T = O(\poly{n})$ gates from the set $\{X, \Gate{Cnot}, \Gate{Toffoli}\}$.
 The acceptance probability of a stoquastic verification circuit $S_n$, given some input string $x\in \varSigma^n$ and a proof state $\ket{\xi} \in \mathbb{C}^{2^w}$ is defined as: